wesleystepler/vibes/README.md

 # vibes
-A web-based application project for CS 4750 at the University of Virginia
+A web-based application project for CS 4750 at the University of Virginia.

+This application is being developed in Python, utilizes MySQL as its DBMS, and uses Flask as its web framework.